 Ardelyx, Inc., or the Company, is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of innovative, minimally-systemic therapeutic drugs that work exclusively in the gastrointestinal, or GI, tract to treat cardio-renal and GI diseases.
 The Company has developed a proprietary drug discovery and design platform enabling it, in a rapid and cost-efficient manner, to discover and design novel drug candidates.
-Utilizing its platform, the Company discovered and designed its lead product candidate, tenapanor, which in a Phase 2b clinical study has demonstrated the ability to improve the symptoms of constipation-predominant irritable bowel syndrome, or IBS-C. In a separate Phase 2b clinical trial, tenapanor demonstrated the ability to treat hyperphosphatemia, or elevated serum phosphorus, in chronic kidney disease, or CKD, patients on dialysis.
-The Company is developing another drug candidate, RDX022, for the treatment of hyperkalemia, or elevated serum potassium, in patients with CKD, and in patients with heart failure, or HF.
-The Company has several other drug candidates in earlier stages of research and development focused in cardio-renal and GI diseases including RDX009, a secretagogue of glucagon-like peptide-1, or GLP-1, and glucagon-like peptide-2, or GLP-2, and RDX013, a potassium secretagogue.
+Utilizing its platform, the Company discovered and designed its lead product candidate, tenapanor, which is currently being evaluated in two pivotal Phase 3 clinical studies in patients with constipation-predominant irritable bowel syndrome, or IBS-C. In a Phase 2b clinical study, tenapanor demonstrated the ability to lower elevated serum phosphorus levels in patients with end-stage renal disease, or ESRD.
+The Company has initiated the first of two registration studies to evaluate efficacy, safety and dosing regimens of tenapanor for the treatment of hyperphosphatemia, or elevated serum phosphorus in ESRD patients on dialysis.
+The Company is developing another drug candidate, RDX227675, the lead product candidate from its RDX022 program, for the treatment of hyperkalemia, or elevated serum potassium.
+The Company is pursuing a 505(b)(2) regulatory pathway for RDX227675.
+The Company has additional drug candidates in earlier research and development programs focused in GI and cardio-renal diseases, including RDX98940, the lead development compound from its RDX009 program focused on secretagogues of glucagon-like peptide-1, or GLP-1, and glucagon-like peptide-2, or GLP-2, and RDX013 program compounds focused on potassium secretagogues.